fbpx

 • Is the care staff certified?

-• Will my loved one have the same caregivers?
+• Will my loved one have consistent caregivers?

-• Is the community able to meet a wide range of health needs?
+• Can the community meet a wide range of health needs?

 What are the community’s activities and social offerings like?